filecoin-project/lotus/documentation/en/cli-lotus.md

 DESCRIPTION:
    The backup command writes a copy of node metadata under the specified path

    Online backups:
    For security reasons, the daemon must be have LOTUS_BACKUP_BASE_PATH env var set to a path where backup files are supposed to be saved, and the path specified in this command must be within this base path

 OPTIONS:
-   --offline                      create backup without the node running (default: "false") --help, -h                     show help (default: "false")
+   --offline   create backup without the node running (default: false) --help, -h  show help
 ```

 ## lotus config